 The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 OAS use cases that Cloud Elements supports includes machine-readable API definition documents with, interactive documentation; code generation for documentation, clients, and servers; and automation of test cases.

-To learn more about our Elements' robost feature set, get your copy of our guide The Anatomy of an Element below.
+To learn more about our Elements' robust feature set, get your copy of our guide The Anatomy of an Element below.